 The Watershed Inspection is a review of the individual properties that are located within the watershed boundaries.
 A watershed is defined, by topography, as the area of land that drains to one body of water.
-The rain and snow that falls on watershed land in Ledyard and Groton becomes the water that feeds local streams, brooks and reservoirs.
-From the reservoirs water is treated at Groton Utilities Water Treatment Plant and then distributed to customers as drinking water.
+The rain and snow that falls on watershed land in Ledyard and Groton become the water that feeds local streams, brooks, and reservoirs.
+From the reservoirs, water is treated at Groton Utilities Water Treatment Plant and then distributed to customers as drinking water.

 If a problem is discovered in the course of the inspection, the property owner will be notified in writing with recommendations and given reasonable time to correct the issues.

-The 2020 Watershed Inspections will begin on July 15 and will continue throughout the summer.
+Watershed Inspections begin in July and continue throughout the summer.